 Among energy sources, coal supply is projected to decline 5.2% from the previous year due to a drop in steel production and a drop in the capacity utilization rate for coal thermal power generation caused by the damage done to coal thermal power plants.
 Oil supply is expected to decline in the transportation sector due to a pull-back from the previous year's high level attributable to the extreme heat waves and fuel efficiency improvement, and in the industrial sector, too, oil supply is likely to decline due to the impact of the earthquake in the first half.
-However, oil supply for power generation is expected to roughly double from the previous year due to a rise in the capacity utilization for oil thermal power plants resulting from declines in the capacity utilization rates for coal thermal and nuclear power plants.
+However, oil supply for power generation is expected to roughly double from the previous year due to a rise in the capacity utilization for oil thermal power plants.
 Consequently, overall oil supply in the whole of FY2011 is projected to increase 3.2%.
-Natural gas supply is forecast to grow 19.6% from the previous year as a result of a steep increase in LNG supply for power generation caused by a rise in the capacity utilization rate for LNG thermal power plants resulting from declines in the capacity utilization rates for coal thermal and nuclear power plants.
-Hydroelectricity supply is projected to decline 6.6% despite the usual level of water availability, due to a pull-back from the previous year's high level attributable to the abundant availability of water.
+Natural gas supply is forecast to grow 19.6% from the previous year as a result of a steep increase in LNG supply for power generation caused by a rise in the capacity utilization rate for LNG thermal power plants.
+Hydroelectricity supply is projected to decline in the usual level of water availability, due to a pull-back from the previous year's high level attributable to the abundant availability of water.
 Nuclear electricity supply is forecast to plunge 61.3% from the previous year as nuclear power plants are expected to remain closed for a long period of time due to the impact of the earthquake disaster.
 Given all of these factors, energy-based carbon dioxide emissions are projected to rise 3.2% from the previous year despite a slump in production and economic activity, as the consumption of fossil fuels for power generation grows sharply.